lucee/lucee-docs/docs/03.reference/02.tags/pdf/_attributes/text.md

-text for header or footer, you can add he following place holders within the text:
+text for header or footer, you can add the following place holders within the text:

 - _PAGELABEL: add current page label
 - _LASTPAGELABEL: add last page label